carbon-language/carbon-lang/docs/project/goals.md

 misuse.** Adding arbitrary restrictions to prevent misuse of otherwise general features of the language can create problems when they end up interfering with unexpected or rare but still appropriate usages.
-Instead, Carbon should focus on enabling appropriate and effective usage of features and creating incentives around those.
+Instead, Carbon should focus on enabling appropriate and effective usage of features, and creating incentives around those.
 What seems initially like a "misuse" of a feature may be critical for some rare or future use cases.
 Put differently, we will not always be able to prevent developers from misusing features or writing unnecessarily complex code,